Rasa Sayange

 They hardly ever do Anita, just about anything.

-18. Arema Says:
+18. Arema says:

 dragonwall >> thanks for the excellent article about Singapore =) Inter-everything Harmony is something that has proved to be elusive for Indonesia, and imho is the very basis for national growth.
 If we and our brothers do not see a common goal and work as individuals, backstabbing each other in the process, how can we expect growth?
 Not collapsing is an achievement in such a condition.